forestryio/forestry.io/hugo/content/docs/previews/build-commands.md

 Hugo and Jekyll users relying on node modules for their asset pipeline can also use a preview environment embedding NodeJS.

-If your project has a `package.json` file, your `node_modules` will be installed automatically. **You should use NPM or Yarn scripts in your build commands**.
+If your project has a `package.json` file, your `node_modules` will be installed automatically. **You must use NPM or Yarn scripts in your build commands**.

 In the advanced settings, you can also provide any custom Docker image hosted on [https://hub.docker.com](https://hub.docker.com) if your project has specific dependencies.